Caryma Sa'd: Cannabis activism

-Sa'd has commissioned cartoons that are critical of corporations, public figures, and politicians.
-Sa'd co-founded 420 Cannabis Court, an outdoor comedy venue.
-As of 2021, she was the executive director for Canada's branch of the National Organization for the Reform of Marijuana Laws (NORML).
+Sa'd co-founded 420 Cannabis Court, a pop-up outdoor cannabis-friendly lounge that existed during the 2020 COVID-19 lockdowns and hosted live comedy acts.
+From March 2020 to October 2021 she was the executive director of the Canadian branch of the National Organization for the Reform of Marijuana Laws (NORML).

+2021-2022 anti-vaccine protests

 Throughout 2021, Sa'd documented and published footage of anti-vaccination and COVID-19 anti-lockdown protests in Toronto.
 In July 2021, she invited anti-lockdown activist Chris Sky to appear in front of an audience at her venue in Toronto's Chinatown for a live interview.
 A community group, Friends of Chinatown, and other tenants in the mall that the interview was to be held in urged her to cancel the event due to concerns for community safety.
-Sa'd refused the request but the event was cancelled nevertheless after "community and anti-fascist groups showed up to confront Sky and police had to be called to break up a number of scuffles."
+Sa'd refused the request but the event was cancelled nevertheless after proper precautions were not taken and community groups, residents and concerned parties showed up to protest Sky and police had to be called to break up a number of scuffles.

-In 2022, she spent weeks in Ottawa working as a citizen journalist, documenting the Canada convoy protest before live tweeting the bail hearings of Pat King and Tamara Lich.
+In 2022, she spent weeks in Ottawa documenting the Canada convoy protest before live tweeting the bail hearings of Pat King and Tamara Lich.